HuangJiaLian/HuanBu_Metronome/README.md

 ## Download

-You can donwload huanbu in the [release page](https://github.com/HuangJiaLian/HuanBu_Metronome/releases).
+You can donwload it in the [release page](https://github.com/HuangJiaLian/HuanBu_Metronome/releases).

 ## Usage
 - Space: Play/Pause